 Changing dietary habits are driving changing snack packaging and production considerations.
-That's in turn driving changing expectations of vertical form/fill/seal machinery commonly used for snack packaging of chips, nuts, dried fruit, jerkey, savory snacks and more.
+That's in turn driving changing expectations of vertical form fill seal machinery commonly used for snack packaging of chips, nuts, dried fruit, jerkey, savory snacks and more.

 Rovema recently updated the unit to include modernized electronics and control mechanisms to deliver an even more optimized and user-friendly experience, with an output of 180 formed, filled, and sealed bags produced each minute.

-The BVR 230’s controlled vacuum support deftly draws down films for standard pillow bags, pillow chain bags, and pillow bags with shelf-hanging holes, while its all-in-one filling tube and rotating sealing jaws combine for superior seal integrity.
+The BVC’s controlled vacuum support deftly draws down films for standard pillow bags, pillow chain bags, and pillow bags with shelf-hanging holes, while its all-in-one filling tube and rotating sealing jaws combine for superior seal integrity.
 A complete turnkey solution, it is also equipped with an integrated metal detector and scale.

 The sophisticated unit features a small footprint and an easy-access control cabinet that’s integrated in the machine housing with a removable mounting plate.
 Its easy-to-clean solid tube framing is also hygienically free of hollow space to discourage the buildup of harmful bacteria